 Step 3: Select the disabled device from the list of devices.
-Click Erase iPhone and confirm.
-This will erase all the iPhone data including the password.
-After the erase completes, you can restore the iPhone from your iCloud backup if you have created one before.
+Click "Erase iPhone" and confirm.
+It will erase all iPhone data.
+After the erase is completed, you can restore the iPhone from your iCloud backup.

 1. Backup the Device If You Can before Restoring It

-If you cannot backup your device, please check whether you have some available backups.
-If you do not have any backups, this is less chance to restore your device without losig data.
+NoteIf you cannot back up your device, please check whether you have some available backups.
+If you do not have any backups, this is less chance to restore your device without losing data.

-2. Fix Disabled iPhone without Losing Data
+2. Restore Disabled iPhone without Losing Data

-Step 1: Launch iTransor on your computer and select Restore Backup to Device.
-The list of all the backups you have will be shown.
-Choose the backup file you wish to restore your iPhone from and tap Next.
+Step 1: Download and launch iTransor on your PC, and then select "Restore Backup to Device".
+A list of backups you will see.
+Choose the backup file you wish to restore your iPhone from and tap "Next".

 TipsOn the next screen, you can choose either the Restore Full Backup or Restore Partial Backup option.
 We will describe the Restore Full Backup option.

-Step 2: After clicking Restore Partial Backup, select the data types you need and connect your iPhone to the computer.
-You can select either Preview & Restore or Directly Restore.
-If you do not want to preview, you can choose to restore directly to save time.
+Step 2: Clicking Restore Partial Backup, select the data types you need, and connect your iPhone to the computer.
+You can select "Preview & Restore" or "Directly Restore".

-Step 3: Then choose either Merge or Replace from the pop-up.
-If you choose Merge, the data on the backup will be merged with the corresponding data on the iPhone.
-The Replace option will replace the corresponding data on your device.
+Step 3: Then choose "Merge or Replace".
+The data on the backup will merge with the corresponding data if you choose "Merge".
+The "Replace" option will replace the corresponding data on your device.